 Note: Protect your license strings: they are unique to your organization.

 The ArcGIS Runtime license level enabled for ArcGIS identity (formerly named user) is dependent upon the user type.

 Some types do not include an ArcGIS Runtime license, such as Storyteller and Insights.

 License strings are often used by customers who do not have access to an ArcGIS Online or on-premises ArcGIS Enterprise account or who are using an application that will remain offline for greater than 30 days.
 You are required to track the number of ArcGIS Runtime license string deployments used at each level (Basic, Standard, and Advanced), as each app installation available (including multiple apps used by a single user) counts as a deployment.

-ArcGIS Identity (formerly named user login), is typically used to log in users with an ArcGIS Online or an on-premises ArcGIS Enterprise organizational account, and whose devices or applications will be online at least once every 30 days (the default timeout for ArcGIS Runtime using ArcGIS Identity).
+ArcGIS identity (formerly named user), is typically used to log in users with an ArcGIS Online or an on-premises ArcGIS Enterprise account, and whose devices or applications will be online at least once every 30 days (the default timeout for ArcGIS Runtime using ArcGIS identity).
 A notable benefit of this model is that the license is attached to the user, not the application, so that one authorized user can license more than one ArcGIS Runtime application.

 ArcGIS Runtime apps are licensed per deployment.